 The contracting authority must prepare a negotiation report (see template in Annex A10) justifying the manner in which the negotiations were conducted and the basis for the resulting contract award.
-The procedures set out in point 4.3.11.1.-2 must be followed by analogy, and the negotiation report must be included in the contract dossier.
+The procedures set out in Sections 4.3.11.1 to 4.3.11.3 must be followed by analogy, and the negotiation report must be included in the contract dossier.

-4.2.5.2.
+4.2.6.2.
 Dynamic purchasing system